computational-psychology/hrl/docs/templates/MLDS-MLCM.md

 triads, each an ordered ascending triple.
 Presenting them all in ascending order would mean the middle stimulus is always the middle luminance, so each triple is randomly either kept or reversed.
-The ordering *within* the triple is preserved in both cases, which is what the difference judgement requires; only the direction flips.
+The ordering *within* the triple is preserved in both cases, which is what the difference judgment requires; only the direction flips.

 `generate_block` takes a `shuffle` argument because `design.py` is also runnable